edmondchensj/EVM-contract-history-aggregator/README.md

 <img src="examples/output_2.png" width="50%">

-## Preprocessing (preprocess.py)
+## Preprocessing (in TraceInfo.py)
-The algorithm assumes that paths do not contain no-loops.
-In order to generalize the algorithm to paths with loops, users can run preprocessing script to first "flatten" their input paths.
+The aggregation algorithms assumes that paths do not contain no-loops.
+In order to generalize the algorithm to paths with loops, the trace extractor first "flattens" the paths.
 This turns paths with loops into the no-loop versions.

 ### Example
 Input: